Insights & Trends CX Contact Center

 High adherence means agents are available when expected, while low adherence can lead to turbulent staffing during peak hours.

-Monitor this metric to pinpoint patterns and barriers that are getting in your agents’ way of adhering to schedules.
+Monitor this metric to pinpoint patterns and barriers that are hindering your agents’ adherence to schedules.

 Tip to improve adherence to schedule: Use scheduling tools to create realistic, balanced shifts that support agent productivity.